awsmug/torro-forms/readme.txt

 * Enhanced: Form submissions now have a status
 * Enhanced: Indexes have been added to database tables to speed up queries
 * Fixed: Installation routine works now properly on multisite setups of any size
-* Tweaked: namespaces are used throughout the plugin code
+* Tweaked: 'form' shortcode is now deprecated in favor of 'torro_form'
 * Tweaked: form results are now relabelled as form submissions
 * Tweaked: element answers are now relabelled as element choices
+* Tweaked: namespaces are used throughout the plugin code
 * Tweaked: uses external `felixarntz/plugin-lib` library for standard plugin functionality

 = 1.0.0-beta.8 =